 Rocky Mountain National Park is part of the United States Government.
 We welcome volunteers from any country in the world (non-citizens cannot be hired into paid Federal positions).
 Most positions are available during our summer season.
 Some volunteer positions are provided government housing at no cost to the volunteer.
 Due to housing constraints, opportunities for international volunteering are extremely limited at Rocky Mountain National Park.

-Please read the information at: www.nps.gov/oia/topics/ivip/ivip.htm should you wish to volunteer with the National Park Service.
-You must find a supervisor to host you and it is a long process to receive a J-1 (training) visa from our International Affairs Office in Washington, DC.
-If you are interested in being a volunteer, you may download a PDF format volunteer application by clicking on the link below:
+If you're interested in volunteering at Rocky, visit the National Park Service International Cooperation website.
+You must find a supervisor to host you, and it is a long process to receive a J-1 (training) visa from our International Affairs Office in Washington, DC.

 Rocky Mountain National Park